-In February 2023, the Company issued pre-funded warrants to purchase 300,000 shares of common stock and common warrants to purchase an aggregate of 2,000,000 shares of common stock in a registered direct offering.
+In February 2023, the Company issued pre-funded warrants to purchase an aggregate of 300,000 shares of common stock and common warrants to purchase an aggregate of 2,000,000 shares of common stock in a registered direct offering.

 The pre-funded warrants are accounted for as current liabilities on the balance sheet and are adjusted to estimated fair value at period end through "other income (expense)" on the statement of operations.
-The estimated fair value of the pre-funded warrants was \$1.7 million and \$1.4 million as of February 8, 2023 (i.e., the issuance date) and March 31, 2023, respectively.
-The Company calculated the estimated fair value of the pre-funded warrants using a Black-Scholes option pricing model.
+The estimated fair value of the outstanding pre-funded warrants was \$1.7 million, \$1.4 million, \$1.5 million and \$747,000 as of February 8, 2023 (i.e., the issuance date), March 31, 2023, June 30, 2023 and September 30, 2023, respectively.
+The Company calculated the estimated fair value of the pre-funded warrants using a Black-Scholes option pricing model with the following key assumptions: